ac-anthonycortes/Recommendation-Report/README.md

 The analysis was conducted using Python, specifically the Pandas library.
 I examined the data from various angles, including:

 -Temporal trends

 -Customer behavior

 -Product performance

 -Regional variances

 -Impacts of different shipping modes

 | Key Findings |

 The analysis revealed several valuable insights that could guide business strategy and decision-making:

-Sales increase by 109% during holiday months.
+-Sales increase by 109% during holiday months.

-Identification of highest-value customers and top-performing products.
+-Identification of highest-value customers and top-performing products.

-These insights could lead to optimized sales tactics, improved customer engagement, and potentially increase profitability by 20%.
+-These insights could lead to optimized sales tactics, improved customer engagement, and potentially increase profitability by 20%.

 | Data Visualization |